lucianjames/WaybackFTSPP/README.md

 - [ ] Detection +exclusion of binary files (sometimes wayback mimetype is wrong)
   - [ ] Or alternatively, handle various binary file types properly (parse them)
 - [X] Better command line options/handling

+### Manticore doesnt support parameterised queries!
+Unfortunately manticore search does not yet have the ability to parameterise queries, meaning a lot of unoptimal sanitising has to be done!
+This doesnt really affect the program too much but im leaving this here as a reminder they may soon release an update allowing for this (recent activity on related issues)
+Manticore pls fix!